fbpx

 • Room shape and size: The shape and size of a room can have a significant impact on its acoustic properties.
 Rooms with irregular shapes or sharp angles can create echoes and unwanted reflections, while rooms that are too small or too large can result in poor sound quality.
 Ideally, rooms should be designed with regular shapes and dimensions that allow for optimal sound propagation.

 • Materials selection: The selection of materials used in room design is important as each material has different noise reduction characteristics (as we learned in Module 2.5 (?), where we discussed ‘NRC’).
-As examples, carpeting, drapes, and acoustically superior furniture, can help to reduce unwanted echoes and reflections.
+As examples, carpeting, drapes, and acoustically superior furniture can help to reduce unwanted echoes and reflections.

 HVAC design: The design of the Heating, Ventilation, and Air Conditioning (HVAC) system can have an important impact on the acoustical environment of the space.
 To ensure that a room is acoustically comfortable, there are several HVAC considerations to keep in mind: